 Mobile Servicing System

 The Mobile Servicing System (MSS) is a sophisticated robotics suite that assembled the Station in space, module by module.
-Developed for the Canadian Space Agency by MDA of Brampton, Ontario, the MSS is comprised of three robots that work together or independently:
+Developed for the Canadian Space Agency (CSA) by MacDonald, Dettwiler and Associates Ltd. (MDA) of Brampton, Ontario, the MSS is comprised of three robots that work together or independently:

 - Canadarm2, a 17-metre long robotic arm essential to the construction of the Space Station.
 Since it was installed in 2001, Canadarm2 has been used to assemble the Station, and move supplies, equipment and even astronauts.
-It is also used to capture free-flying spacecraft to dock them to the ISS.
+It is also used to capture free-flying spacecraft to dock them to the International Space Station (ISS).